What are the benefits of partnerships between universities and businesses?

 TCS isn’t the only corporate business to benefit from the impressive talent pool at GISMA.
 GISMA has been associated with many other industry partners like Volkswagen and Smartvie GmbH for short-term projects.

-The GISMA Business School in Germany offers a chance to get real-time industry insights from these partnerships with the course MSc Corporate Financial Management, awarded by the University of Law.
+Gisma University of Applied Sciences in Germany offers a chance to get real-time industry insights from these partnerships with the Global MBA course.
 You can also choose from a wide range of industry-oriented courses in many disciplines and subjects.

 – This article was written by Sweha Hazari and edited by Olly Cox.